 8 REFUSED [SKIP TO A2]

 A1a.
-Can you name the providers that helped you?

-________________

-VERBATIM

-97 DON’T KNOW

-98 REFUSED

-A1a.
-Was the help you received to develop or improve your parenting skills delivered most often in a workshop/group setting or one-on-one with a case manager or other staff?
+Was the help you received to develop or improve your parenting skills delivered MOST OFTEN in a workshop/group setting or one-on-one with a case manager or other staff?

 1 Workshop/group setting